My Dog Has Worms In His Poop, What Should I Do?

 If the vet is able to corroborate the diagnosis, he will administer a medication to your furry friend by injection or orally.

-Likewise, it is very important to remove fleas, so your dog should receive treatment in this regard, and you should thoroughly clean and disinfect your entire home.
+Likewise, it is very important to remove fleas, so your dog should receive treatment in this regard, and you should spotless and disinfect your entire home.

 Can Tapeworms Kill A Dog?